Kingatnuaa0528/lynx/testing/e2e_test/README.md

 ## Run Test

-The integration tests are run based on the Explorer.
+The e2e tests are run based on the Explorer.
 You can use a real device or an emulator to run them.

 ### Build Explorer with demo pages